DevynCJohnson/Pybooster/Coding_Standards.md

 ------

 - Use Python3.6 or newer
-- Indentation is four-spaces per level
+- Use four spaces per indentation level, line-feeds (Unix newlines - `\n`), and UTF-8
 - Use Doxygen for documentation [http://www.stack.nl/~dimitri/doxygen/manual/config.html](http://www.stack.nl/~dimitri/doxygen/manual/config.html)
 - The Doxygen comments must use the javadoc format (i.e. `@keyword`)
-- Unused variables must begin with one underscore (i.e. `_var`)
+- Unused variables and private variables must begin with one underscore (i.e. `_var`)
+- Class names must use the "CapWords" naming convention (no underscores)
+- Method aattributes must use the snake_case naming convention
+- Models in Django must use names that are singular
 - Check the code using `pycodestyle`, `pylint`, `pytest`, and `flake8`
     - Install, execute `pip3 install --upgrade astkit astroid flake8 mccabe pycodestyle pylint pytest`
 - Follow the below listed PEP Standards